 As an incentive for our kids to learn to read in both English and French, we offer them their own Kindle as soon as they have shown to be comfortable reading basic books in both languages.
 That they can follow along when I do read-alouds is an added bonus.
 I’ve found that my daughter’s reading skills improve exponentially when she does her own reading but can follow along with me as well.
 And we only have to buy the book once for everyone to enjoy it at the same time.

 I’ve looked at the Amazon site for the US and can find just as many French books that I like available over there so if we were ever to move, I would be sure to be covered.
-When in doubt for a product, I will always check Amazon.
-Usually they have what I’m looking for at a reasonable price.
+When in doubt of a product, I will always check Amazon.
+Usually, they have what I’m looking for at a reasonable price.

 I like to support small businesses when I can, but being a family with ties in two countries, having a large company like Amazon available is a blessing.